POSTED ON MARCH 23RD, 2011

 It will come as no surprise to many to realise that no additional funding is being made available to deliver the Autism Strategy, with local councils, the NHS and care providers being required to fund training and development initiatives via re-deployment of existing resources.

 Here at Care Academy we have witnessed a significant increase in the number of clients wishing to utilise Care Academy to help deliver their Autism training.
 Our dedicated course; ‘Supporting People with Autistic Spectrum Conditions’ meets the Skills for Care Knowledge set and is suitable for staff who have either a direct or indirect role in supporting people with autism.

 In summary, the course outline is as follows:

-To find out more about ‘Supporting People with Autistic Spectrum Disorder’ please click here to view the course outline or alternatively you can contact us via our online form.
+To find out more about ‘Supporting People with Autistic Spectrum Condition’ please view our course portfolio.

 Further background information on the act can be found at www.autism.org.uk/working-with/autism-strategy.aspx